 Tire failure under pressure is hazardous.
-This tire changer is not intended to be a safety device to contain exploding tires, tubes, wheels, or bead sealing equipment.
+This tire changer is not intended to be a safety device to contain exploding tires, tubes, wheels, or supplemental bead sealing equipment that may be attached to the tire/wheel assembly.
 Inspect tire and wheel carefully for match, wear, or defects before mounting.
 Always use approved tire bead lubricant during mounting and inflation.

-The inflation pedal, located at the rear of the left side of the machine, controls the flow of air through the inflation hose.
+The inflation pedal, located at the rear of the left side of the machine, controls the flow of air through the bead sealing jets and the inflation hose to achieve bead seal.